javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 What's the benefit of using `Symbol("id")` over a string `"id"`?

-Let's make the example a bit deeper to see that.
+As `user` objects come from another code, and that code works with them, we shouldn't just add any fields to it.
+That's unsafe.

-Imagine that another script wants to have its own identifier inside `user`, for its own purposes.
-That may be another JavaScript library, so thes scripts are completely unaware of each other.
+Also, imagine that another script wants to have its own identifier inside `user`, for its own purposes.
+That may be another JavaScript library, so that the scripts are completely unaware of each other.

 Then that script can create its own `Symbol("id")`, like this: